MariSayo/MariSayo/README.md

 </div>

  <h4 align="left">👋 Hi there!
-I'm a beginner developer passionate about creating impactful web applications with JavaScript.
+I'm a Junior developer passionate about creating impactful web applications with JavaScript.
 I'm currently focused on building scalable projects using frameworks like Next.js, while prioritizing accessibility and the importance of good UI/UX in every project.
 I find myself enjoying the wireframing experience.

 My tech stack includes: